RSRFIPO/DarkSoulsItemRandomizer/README.md

 Soul Items: Determines how the Randomizer treats soul consumables.
 On "Shuffled", they are treated like any other item.
 On "Replaced", they are replaced with a random consumable before being shuffled.
 This reduces the number of soul consumables in the game, but can make item pickups more interesting, as otherwise you receive many soul consumables, which some players find boring.
-On "Transposed", each boss soul has a 75% chance to be replaced by a corresponding boss weapon.
+On "Transposed", each boss soul can be replaced by a corresponding boss weapon.
+The transposition chance can be set to 10%, 25%, 50%, or 75%.

 Starting Items: Determines what pool of weapons/shields the Randomizer draw from when choosing the player's starting left-hand and right-hand items.